spacelift-io/user-documentation/docs/product/administration/install.md

 ##### Usage data

+Usage data only involves data related to service operation such as Spacelift object creation and modifications.
+It does not involve any customer data such as object names, policy bodies, or free text fields.

 You can decide whether you automatically share usage data via our metrics endpoint, or manually by exporting it via Web UI.
 To enable automatic usage data reporting simply set the `automatically_report_usage_data` variable to `true`.

 ```json
 "automatically_report_usage_data": true,